 Currently, small logos in the upper left corner of the site is trending, rather than large full-width logos.
 If you’re not graphically inclined, you’ll probably need to hire someone to design your logo.

 It’s better to put a little money into your logo than to do it yourself and end up with something poorly designed.
 The logo is the face of your blog.
 If it’s not professional, you will lose respect and trust for your readers.

 We went through many different versions of our logo before we got to one we liked.
 Consider hiring a designer from popular sites like fiverr.com or 99designs.com.
 Check out both and decide which is right for you.

 Create a Tag Line

-While a tag line isn’t as critical as the other elements of your blog, it is still important.
-You want to write a tag line that is succinct and clearly explains the message of your site.
-Our tagline is “Affordable travel, food and wine”.
+While a tagline isn’t as critical as the other elements of your blog, it is still important.
+You want to write a tagline that is succinct and clearly explains the message of your site.
+My tagline on Savored Journeys is “Affordable travel, food and wine”.
 It’s not fancy, but it gets the message across.

 Once you’ve got your plugins installed and set up, you’ll want to work on adding a few additional features.
 You don’t have to do them right away, but this will give you a list to work on:

-- Set up a Contact Us page with a contact form (available in the Jetpack), so you can start receiving email from readers.
-Eventually, you’ll want to think about what type of free content you might be able to give away to entice subscribers.
+- Set up a Contact Us page with a contact form, so you can start receiving email from readers.

 - Set up an About Us page.